 How you'll learn

-You’ll learn through a variety of methods including workshops, practical sessions, practice placement education, discussions, debates, peer teaching and experiential learning.
+You’ll learn in various ways including workshops, practical sessions, discussions, debates, peer teaching and experiential learning.
 Many of the modules use e-learning technology to support learning such as the use of discussion forums, wikis, blogs, classroom conferencing facilities as well as a range of teaching and learning resources which are available electronically.

 How you're assessed

-Your assessment will incorporate a range of methods that are closely linked to the skills you need for your future career and lifelong learning.
+Assessment is through a range of methods that are closely linked to the skills you’ll need for your future career and learning.
 These include written assignments, reports, oral presentations, independent study, practice placement, literature reviews and personal reflections.

-There are three periods of practice placement, where you will work full time in practice for a set number of weeks.
+There are three periods of practice placement, where you’ll work full time in practice for a set number of weeks.
 Working in three separate areas of practice will ensure you have the optimum range of skills for becoming a qualified practitioner.

 Always verify the dates on the programme website.